 “I’m not asking myself questions or having concerns about Kylian.
 He wants to stop this series of course but that does not prevent him from doing decisive things for his club.”

-Mbappe will have one final chance to score a Champions League goal in the calendar year when PSG takes on Istanbul Basaksehir next week in the team’s last group stage fixture of the season.
+Mbappe will have one final chance to score a Champions League goal in the calendar year in PSG’s upcoming matchup against Istanbul Basaksehir next week, which will be the team’s last group stage fixture of the season.

 Want more PSG?
 Visit the PSG Talk Podcast Network page and subscribe to PSG Talking, The 1970, and 24th & Parc.